Joy43/car-shop-clientsite/README.md

 # 🚗 Car Shop

-A responsive and visually appealing Car Shop application built using **React** and **Vite**.
+A responsive and visually appealing Car Shop application built using **React** and **TypeScript**.
 This project emphasizes secure authentication, smooth product management, and a user-friendly experience.

 ---